Q&A: Should I Store My Photo Collection in iPhoto or Elsewhere on My Computer? Or Should I Use Lightroom?

 Thanks.
 I look forward to reading your newsletters.

 Maria, it takes quite a commitment to yourself to be better organized since it’s not just a decision you have to make.
 It’s also the dedication to learning new things.
 So good for you for getting a new start now! 🙂

 I can completely understand why an experienced user of iPhoto or another photo management software might tell you to avoid keeping your photos in iPhoto.
 And by “in iPhoto,” I don’t mean using iPhoto in general — because iPhoto is great!
 I mean keeping your photo files stored inside of the iPhoto photo library file.

 By default, when you import photos inside, iPhoto operates kind of like an “overprotective mother.”
-I believe this is actually a good thing though, and what I would recommend for anyone who isn’t an advanced user.
+I believe this is actually a good thing, though, and I would recommend it to anyone who isn’t an advanced user.

 There are two main parts to iPhoto.
-There is the iPhoto application which is stored in your “Application” folder.
-And then there is the “photo library” file that is stored (by default) in your “Pictures” folder — also inside of your user folder.
+There is the iPhoto application, which is stored in your “Application” folder.
+Then, there is the “photo library” file that is stored (by default) in your “Pictures” folder — also inside of your user folder.

-What iPhoto does by default, when you import a photo, is it makes a copy of your photo(s) and stores them inside of this “photo library” file (really a folder disguised as a file). iPhoto protects your photo inside of this “shell” so that you can’t accidentally move them, or worse, delete your master image files.
+What iPhoto does by default when you import a photo is that it makes a copy of your photo(s) and stores them inside of this “photo library” file (really a folder disguised as a file). iPhoto protects your photo inside of this “shell” so that you can’t accidentally move them or, worse, delete your master image files.

 That’s because, again, your photo masters were imported as “managed” files and are being protected inside of this “photo library,” and very few programs have any kind of access inside of your library files.